Ridge Regularized Estimation of VAR Models for Inference: Introduction

-Unlike (quasi) maximum likelihood or Bayesian methods, ridge penalization allows for a direct estimation strategy subject to the choice of appropriate regularization penalty.
-The cost incurred in adding the ridge penalty is in terms of bias: the larger the parameters in $\Lambda$ are, the more coefficient estimates are shrunk towards zero with respect to their least squares counterparts.
-As a trade-off, a ridge estimator has lower finite-sample variance or, equivalently, is less sensitive to ill-conditioned samples \citep{hastieRidgeRegularizationEssential2020}.
-I show that, even in a simple two-dimensional VAR, ridge shrinkage can have complex effects on finite-sample bias as well as stationarity of the estimated model.
-Then, I argue that ridge regression with scalar penalty (isotropic) can be easily generalized to a more flexible regularization scheme, which I call \textit{lag-adapted}, that naturally fits the lagged structure of VAR models.
+While the idea of using ridge regression for vector autoregressive model estimation dates back to \cite{hamilton1994time}, there seems to be no complete analysis of its properties and asymptotic theory in the literature.
+This paper fills this gap by analyzing the geometric and distributional properties of ridge in a VAR estimation framework, discussing its comparison to well-known Bayesian approaches and deriving the validity of cross-validation as a selection procedure for the ridge penalty.

-I derive the consistency and asymptotic normality of the ridge estimator.
-These results encompass multiple setups.
-The ridge penalty may be asymptotically negligible or its centering may be a consistent estimator of the parameters.
-In both cases, there is no asymptotic reduction in variance.
-However, in cases where the researcher is willing to assume that a subset of the VAR parameters features small coefficients one can achieve asymptotic variance reduction by correctly tuning the ridge penalty matrix.
-It is important to note that in this work I do not address the theoretical issues of penalty selection (by e.g. cross-validation), as it is beyond the scope of this paper.
+First, I show that the shrinkage induced by the ridge estimator, while intuitive in the setting of an isotropic penalty, produces complex effects when estimating a VAR model with a more flexible penalization scheme.
+This implies that the benefits of the bias-variance trade-off \citep{hastieRidgeRegularizationEssential2020} may be be hard to gauge a priori.
+I provide a tractable example where ridge can yield estimates that have {higher autoregressive dependence} than the least squares solution.
+To better understand how different ridge penalization strategies can be designed, I also make a comparison with Bayesian VAR estimators commonly used in macroeconometric practice.

-To properly contextualize the importance of ridge regression as a VAR estimation procedure, I compare frequentist ridge with a number of Bayesian VAR posteriors.
-The posterior mean of the celebrated Litterman-Minnesota prior and hierarchical BVAR priors turn out to be equivalent to GLS ridge estimators.
-In passing, I argue that if one's main interest is impulse responses, one can even augment RLS using local projection estimates.
+Second, I generalize the analysis of \cite{fuAsymptoticsLassotypeEstimators2000} and prove the consistency and asymptotic normality of the ridge estimator, a result that seems to be missing in the literature.
+For standard inference, the ridge penalty should either be negligible in the limit or its centering converge in probability to the true parameter vector.
+In both these cases, there is no asymptotic bias and no reduction in variance.
+Alternatively, in settings where a researcher is willing to assume that a subset of the VAR parameters features small coefficients, one can achieve an asymptotic reduction of variance by correctly tuning the ridge penalty matrix.
+I further derive the properties of cross-validation, which is a popular approach in practical applications to tune penalized estimators \citep{hastie2009elements,bergmeirNoteValidityCrossvalidation2018}.
+More specifically, I show that cross-validation is able to select penalties that are asymptotically valid for inference.
+In passing, I also prove that in an autoregressive setup the time dependence of regressors has an exponentially small effect on in-sample prediction error evaluation.